zpg6/pingg/README.md

 The script handles **BOTH** Firebase deploying and GitHub committing, pushing, merging, and re-checking out *BRANCH_NAME*.
 Please let Zach know of any errors encountered in the shell script.

-Before making future changes, you will need to run `sh checkout.sh` while in the root folder of the project.
+Before making ANY LOCAL CHANGES next time you want to code pingg, you will need to run `sh checkout.sh` while in the root folder of the project.
 You'll be asked to enter that *BRANCH_NAME*.
 The script handles fetching any changes to the master branch and merging them into your *BRANCH_NAME*.